-As a result, the US created the CYBERCOM under the Strategic Command led by the head of the National Security Agency (NSA).
+As a result, the US created a Cyber Command (CYBERCOM) under the Strategic Command led by the head of the National Security Agency (NSA).
 One of the reasons stated was that the current capabilities to operate in cyberspace have outpaced the development of policy, law and precedent to guide and control these operations.
 The CYBERCOM was thus created in October 2009 around this mission.